ceddy4395/seminar-presentation/PITCHME.md

 ### Diversity
 @ul
-- filter bubbles
+- Filter bubbles
   - Causes narrowing of preferences
   - Bubbles will form with people with exact same preference
   - Users will be less satisified
   - Producers who are not in this filter bubble will have a limited amount of sales
-- popularity bias
+- Popularity bias
-  - What is it?
-  - Effect on user/producer
+  - Items which are already popular will get more recommendations (rich-get-richer)
+  - Users will only get recommendations of very popular items
+  - Less popular producers will not be recommended
 @ulend

 +++